 The Unusual Animal Farm by George Orwell

 Animal Farm by George Orwell is the fourth novel of my second list of books.
 It is a fiction and phantasmagoric novel, which starts with a nocturnal meeting of all the animals on a farm in England.
 They organise a rebellion against their farmers, Mr and Mrs Jones.
 Once they succeed, they happily celebrate.
 Now the farm goes under the name “Animal Farm”, and they fought against the only creature, the man, who consumes without producing.
-Once the animals remove their real enemy, they organise their “society” following the principles of the Animalism.
+Once the animals remove their real enemy, they organise their “society” following Animalism’s principles.
 Their leader is Napoleon, a large and fat Berkshire pig.
-Napoleon is an allegory of Joseph Stalin, and he stands out for his “reputation for getting his own way”.
+Napoleon is an allegory of Joseph Stalin, and he stands out for his “reputation for getting his way”.
 It is the only farm in England to be managed by animals.

 Getting Worse And Worse

 Napoleon loves to strike fear and eliminate rebel animals, like a good dictator.
-At the end of the book, he and his piggy squad start walking on their hind legs, wear human clothes, smoke and drink alcohol.
+At the end of the book, he and his piggy squad start walking on their hind legs, wearing human clothes, smoking, and drinking alcohol.
 They humanise themselves, adopting the bad habits and customs of the human race.
 All animals are not equal anymore because “some of them are more equal than others”.
 The lower animals are more frightened by the pigs rather than human visitors.
 “Animal Farm” becomes “The Manor Farm” and the pigs become prosperous and powerful.
-In fact, from the beginning, the plan of Napoleon and his pig subalterns was to replace the role of the previous tyrant.
+In fact, Napoleon and his pig subalterns planned to replace the previous tyrant’s role from the beginning.
 The pig dictatorship is more cruel and oppressive than the previous human one.

 Moral Of The Story of Animal Farm by George Orwell

-After 75 years, the reality of Animal Farm is still actual and true.
+After 75 years, the reality of Animal Farm is still actual and accurate.
 Everyone should read this book.
 Unfortunately, even nowadays, there are still fifty dictatorships around the world.
 There are countries where freedom is replaced by tyranny, terror, genocide, complete control of the mass.
-Human rights and every form of freedom are abolished.
+Human rights and every form of liberty are abolished.
 Usually, the rate of unemployed and impoverished people is very high.
-Persecutions of people because of their religion and ethnicity is typical of dictatorships, as well as the organisation of concentration camps.
-It is so sad and scary that today the young generation is not aware of past crimes and massacres such as the holocaust.
+Persecutions of people because of their religion and ethnicity are typical of dictatorships and the organisation of concentration camps.
+It is sad and scary that today the young generation is not aware of past crimes and massacres such as the holocaust.
 Being Jewish, it hurts so much to read that there is a lack of holocaust knowledge among American millennials and Gen Z. To make this planet a better place, there should be a historical awareness.
 Hence study history is essential for cognitive moral development.